Kenneth Grant Aldcroft (14 November, 1969 – 17 September, 2016)

 Listeners who are interested in the Trio Records catalogue can access the recordings online at Distribution Ambiances Magnétiques Etc. (DAME).

 I started playing with Ken Aldcroft around 2003.
-He and Maria had moved to Toronto from Vancouver fairly recently and it was clear that Ken – as always – was on the hunt for potential collaborators, as well as for an audience for the groups and series he had already assembled.
+He and Maria had moved to Toronto from Vancouver fairly recently and it was clear that Ken – as always – was on the hunt for potential collaborators, as well as for an audience for the groups and series he had already convened.
 My recollection is that here was a talented post-Abercrombie jazz guitarist with more interest in and curiosity about free improvisation than actual skills for the task, but it was abundantly clear that he was dedicated to expanding his vocabulary as an improviser, and improve he did… every day until he died.

 I can only imagine what he thought of me.
 I’d picked up the trombone in 2000 in my mid-20s and was practicing ferociously, discovering an idiosyncratic technical vocabulary useful in free improvisations, but with none of the refined modern jazz techniques of Ken’s superb Vancouver collaborators on trombone, Brian Harding and Rod Murray.
 No matter.
 Within a few years, Ken had invited me to join his Trio+1, replacing Gordon Allen (Woody Epps), despite the fact that I could barely read music, let alone execute the thorny, chromatic compositions that comprised much of the band’s book.